BrockThigpen/Employee-Tracker/README.md

 SO THAT I can organize and plan my business

 ### <a name="Use"></a>Overview
 This application is a employee management system.
 A user can add departments, roles, and employees, as well as viewing employees based on their role and department.
+This is a terminal based application so there is no link to a deployed application.
 ![alt text](assets/images/demo.gif)

 ### <a name="Tech-Used"></a>Technologies Used